gaojon/notes/README.md

-# Xilinx Deephi DECENT/DNNC env setup
+# Just some notes for your reference